Early Germanic culture: Rituals

 Archaeological findings suggest that the early Germanic peoples practiced some of the same 'spiritual' rituals as the Celts, including human sacrifice, divination, and the belief in spiritual connection with the natural environment around them.

 In Germanic religion, one distinguishes between household worship and community worship.
 This was similar to religious worship in Roman religion.
 In household worship the male head of the household would act as the "priest".

 Spiritual rituals frequently occurred in consecrated groves or upon islands on lakes where perpetual fires burned.
 The Germanic peoples did not construct temples to carry out their religious rites.

 Priests

 Unlike the Celts, who had their druids, there does not appear to have been a priestly caste among the Germanic peoples.
 There were however individuals who performed certain religious duties.
 This included carrying out sacrifices and punishing those found guilty of crimes against the tribe.

-Germanic priestesses were feared by the Romans, as these tall women with glaring eyes, wearing flowing white gowns often wielded a knife for sacrificial offerings.
+Germanic priestesses were feared by the Romans; according to Plutarch, these tall women with glaring eyes, wearing flowing white gowns often wielded a knife for sacrificial offerings.
 Captives might have their throats cut and be bled into giant cauldrons or have their intestines opened up and the entrails thrown to the ground for prophetic readings.